 How to Decide if a Call for Entry is Worth Sweating Over

-Guest blogger: Debby L. Williams
+Guest author: Debby L. Williams

-Are you responding to Calls for Entry?
+Are you responding to calls for Entry?
 If you’re having success with them, then good for you!
 If you would like to know what might be going wrong, read on.

-Call for Entry is used here to include any request for artists to submit information to compete for art exhibitions, contests, or commissions (e.g. Request for Qualifications or Request for Proposals).
+Call for entry is used here to include any request for artists to submit information to compete for art exhibitions, contests, or commissions (e.g. Request for Qualifications or Request for Proposals).
 There are differences among those types of competitions, but let’s start at the very basics: how to evaluate a Call and decide if you should respond.

-You’ll find an overwhelming number of Calls for artists on the Internet.
-You can’t possibly respond to all the ones you come across – nor would you want to.
+You’ll find an overwhelming number of calls for artists on the Internet.
+You can’t possibly respond to all the ones you come across—nor would you want to.
 So how do you decide?

-Remember that as an artist your assets are your creativity and investment in time and money.
-This is always your first consideration.
 Ask yourself: “Is responding to this Call and ultimately this project worth my creative capital, time, and resources?
 Does it help me get to where I want to go professionally?”

 To help you decide, consider these additional questions.